fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 #### ***Status***

-It is also possible to display the status of all credentials(*valid/invalid*) by the parameter ***status***
+It is also possible to display the status of all credentials by the parameter ***status***

 	$ gradle showCredentials -Pstatus

-This parameter can filter credentials with two values: 'isValid' and 'isInvalid'.
+This parameter can filter credentials with two values: 'valid' and 'invalid'.

 	$ gradle showCredentials -Pstatus=isValid